 – Cut the bone marrow into coarse dices.

-– In a big skillet melt the lard over high heat and add the meat; fry it until it gets brown on all sides; regulate the heat so it won’t become black.
+– In a big skillet melt the lard/butter over high heat and add the meat.

-- Pour the water over the meat and bring it to a boil; meanwhile scrape all brown particles from the bottom and sides of the pot.
+– Meanwhile scrape all frying particles from the bottom and sides of the pot.

-- boil it briskly for a few seconds, then set it aside.
+– Boil it briskly for a few seconds, then set aside.

 – Mix all vegetable in a kitchen bowl (without potatoes).